The UK has been in lockdown for a long time now – but are the restrictions working to bring down cases?

 The idea that the lockdown is working as a whole comes from this steady decline in new cases.
 It should reflect the total number of positive cases in a few weeks.
 When people get better from the illness, they begin testing negative.
 Combined with lower daily increased in infections, created by the lockdown, the overall rate of Covid-19 in the UK should decrease.

-This could be because the restrictions during the third lockdown have not been as strict as the first.
+This could have been because the restrictions during the third lockdown have not been as strict as the first.
 Under the current exercise rules for lockdown, two people from different households can meet together outdoors.
 Many of the biggest industries in the UK, such as construction, are still open for business both indoors and outside.
 Until recently, anyone coming into the country didn’t have to give a negative coronavirus test.
 Flights were still incoming from all over the world.
 Rates of self-isolation after returning from abroad had also reached a record low, with less than 20% of people told to self-isolate actually doing so.

 Experts have also reported that the struggle is related to people’s attitudes around the pandemic.
 Now more than ever before, people are bending the rules around the restrictions and have become comfortable doing so, according to the Covid-19 Social Study by University College London.